ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/ad-integration-guide.md

 *Examples : Taboola, Outbrain*

 Useful if you have some piece of JavaScript embeded on the publisher website today but the approach will not work in AMP pages.
-If you would like to recommend content on an AMP page, we suggest that you use the [`amp-embed` extension](https://www.ampproject.org/docs/reference/components/amp-ad) to request the content details.
+If you would like to recommend content on an AMP page, we suggest that you use the [`amp-embed` extension](https://www.ampproject.org/docs/reference/components/[`amp-ad`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-ad.md', locale=doc.locale).url.path}})  to request the content details.
 Please see the [Taboola](https://github.com/ampproject/amphtml/blob/master/ads/taboola.md) example.